Skip to main content

 7 mentions Positive Neutral Negative

-Gameplay in this title is notably different from previous entries, featuring unique mechanics that are not adequately explained, which can lead to confusion for players familiar with the series.
-While some aspects, like the hunger mechanics, are praised as exceptional, overall gameplay has been described as lackluster and in need of improvements, with hopes for future updates to address these issues.
+Gameplay in this title is notably different from previous entries, featuring unique mechanics that are not adequately explained, which has frustrated some players.
+While the hunger mechanics are praised as exceptional, the overall gameplay experience has been described as lackluster, with some aspects needing improvement through future updates.
+Players familiar with earlier titles should be prepared for a distinct narrative and mechanical shift.

 • “Players who have experienced the previous three titles should know going in that this is a very different type of story than Night Road and POK, and the mechanics are quite a bit different as well.”